sanity-io/client/README.md

 Likewise, you can also have the client return the document _before_ the mutation was applied, by setting `includePreviousRevision` to `true` in the options, which will include a `previous` property in each emitted object.

+If it's not relevant to know what mutations that was applied, you can also set `includeMutation` to `false` in the options, which will save some additional bandwidth by omitting the `mutation` property from the received events.

 ### Fetch a single document

 This will fetch a document from the [Doc endpoint](https://www.sanity.io/docs/http-doc).
 This endpoint cuts through any caching/indexing middleware that may involve delayed processing.
 As it is less scalable/performant than the other query mechanisms, it should be used sparingly.
 Performing a query is usually a better option.